 To configure a signal path that maintains good signal integrity, you will create a signal path class in your CAD tools and assign the appropriate nets to that class.
 When assigning the nets to the signal path class, you can assign them manually or, if your software has this option, let the CAD tools automatically assign the nets based on the drivers and receivers that you specify.
 Whether you assign the nets manually or automatically, you will still need to confirm that they are in the correct sequence.
 This is important so that the routing topology of the signal path nets is in the correct order.
 Many designers automatically assign the nets in their signal classes, and then manually re-order them if needed.

 Once the nets are assigned to the signal path class, you will then be able to specify other parameters for signal path class.
 These parameters include the maximum and minimum lengths of the routing that is allowed and the maximum and minimum amount of the vias that can be used.

 The Benefits of Signal Paths in High Speed PCB Designing

 Working with defined signal paths will yield significant benefits to your high speed PCB design.
 You will be able to specify the signal path topology for the best connection order, route using trace length constraints for the entire signal path instead of individual nets, and match those signal path lengths with other signal path lengths as well.

-PCB design software, like Altium Designer, has advanced functionality to define and route signal paths built into it.
+PCB design software like Altium Designer has advanced functionality to define and route signal paths built into it.
 The xSignals feature can help you define and manage the individual nets that make up a signal path.
-With the help of xSignals and the powerful routing utilities in Altium, you will be better prepared for your next high speed PCB design.
+With the help of xSignals and the powerful routing utilities in Altium Designer, you will be better prepared for your next high speed PCB design.

-Would you like to find out more about how Altium can help you with signal paths and other high speed design challenges?
-Talk to an expert at Altium.
+Would you like to find out more about how Altium Designer can help you with signal paths and other high speed design challenges?
+Talk to an expert at Altium Designer.